morrisonlevi/Ardent/README.md

 # A Libray of Collections for OO Programming

 While developing and helping others develop PHP applications I noticed the trend to use PHP's arrays in nearly every task.
-Arrays in PHP are useful but they aren't well suited to object-oriented programming since they are not objects.
-I made this library to make writing object-oriented code easier and more expressive.
+Arrays in PHP are useful but are overused because PHP doesn't have rich standard libraries for working with common data structures and algorithms.
+This library hopes to fill in that gap.
+Undoubtably, I've made mistakes in design and implementation; hopefully more community involvement can help identify and fix such mistakes.

 ## Requirements

+##### Patience
+This project is unstable and subject to significant changes from release to release.
+Stability is not a goal during this phase of development.
+To be clear: you are using this project at your own risk.
+I highly value your experience using this library and am thankful for the early adopters, but I want to emphasize that this project is highly unstable.

 ##### PHP 5.4
-This project requires **PHP 5.4** because it uses Traits, the callable type-hint and short-array syntax.
-Depending on how long this project takes to mature it might require PHP 5.5 for generators and improved handling of non-scalar keys in `foreach` loops.
+This project requires **PHP 5.4** because PHP 5.3 is at its End Of Life (EOL).
+As such the project makes use of Traits, the callable type and short array syntax.
+Depending on how long this project takes to mature it might require PHP 5.5 for generators and improved handling of non-scalar keys in `foreach` loops, or maybe PHP 5.6 for `…` support.

 You can also use HHVM.
-I won't let HHVM compatibility stop me from using features in PHP 5.5 or 5.6 if I feel those features will help me, but for now we are compatible.
+I won't let HHVM compatibility stop me from doing what I feel is right for this library, but hopefully we can maintain compatibility.

-##### Patience
-This project is unstable and subject to significant changes from release to release.
-Therefore it requires that you exercise patience if you use it in your project.

 ## Roadmap